sf-wdi-31/express-passport/readme.md

 The second argument tells passport what to do in case of a success or failure.

 - If the authentication was successful, then the response will redirect to `/`
-- In case of failure, the response will redirect back to the form `/` and prepare a flash message.
+- In case of failure, the response will redirect back to `/`.
 </details>

 #### Passport!
 Session